heatherhaks/docker-qbittorrent-sma/README.md

 You may also want to change the permissions in the `[Permissions]` section to allow your other apps, such as Sonarr/Radarr, to access them.

 Finally, in the `qBittorrent` section, set the `host` setting to `localhost`.
 Input your qBittorrent Web UI username and password in the appropriate places.
 Finally, set the output-directory to wherever you set qBittorrent to store completed downloads.
+Remember to set the various apps you may use to use whatever label you use in this setting corresponding with the app.
+For example, if using the default setting for radarr in this section, the label should be `radarr`, so within Radarr when you add qBittorrent as a download client be sure to set the label to `radarr`.